hapax/hapax.github.io/assets/polarizer.md

 We wouldn't be able to see through polarizing sunglasses at all!

 Since we can see through sunglasses, something else must be happening.
-One option is that
+One option is that there is a "fan" of polarizations that are allowed through.